Project Active and Collaborative Communities (Project ACC)

 Tell me about these Faculty Fellows!

 Each cohort of fifteen Faculty Fellows will guide Project ACC efforts for three semesters.
 They will participate in a Faculty Learning Community to get support from other Fellows as they work on this effort.
 All Faculty Fellows will receive stipends for their work in support of Project ACC.
 Any employee of ACC who has faculty status and is currently teaching is eligible to apply to become a Faculty Fellow.
 During the open application period, we welcome adjunct and full-time faculty applications.

 The Faculty Fellows are selected from across all ten Areas of Study, and are encouraged to find practices that work well for their own areas.
 In this way, we’ll be able to provide faculty across the college with guaranteed exposure to methods that are designed to work in their area.
-You can learn more about the current cohort of Faculty Fellows here: Cohort 2 – 2017-18 or check out the work from the first cohort here: Cohort 1 – 2016-17.
+You can learn more about the current cohort of Faculty Fellows here: Cohort 3 – 2018-19, or check out the work from the first cohort here: Cohort 1 – 2016-17 and the second cohort here: Cohort 2 – 2017-18.